-Due to the impact of the coronavirus (COVID-19) pandemic, we have made significant changes to our service.
+In response to the coronavirus (COVID-19) pandemic, we have made significant changes to how we deliver our services in order to help protect our patients, visitors and staff.
 We will continue to update our website with the latest information.

 Coming for your surgery or appointment

 If your clinical team have invited you to come into one of our hospitals or community sites for an outpatient appointment or surgery, it is important that you attend.